 Important considerations could include personalising the ceremony, organising readings or poetry, music and flowers, and securing the venue of your choice.

 Couples can have a unique and tailored civil ceremony in either the Register Office or a venue of their choice which is licensed to hold civil ceremonies.
 Find out more about the venues available on our ceremony venues page.

 If you wishes to view the Notice of Marriage / Civil Partnership board, as the building is currently closed you can contact our office in Pontypridd on 01443 494024 to arrange an appointment to attend office to look at our current board

 From Monday 29th June, you will be able to get married or enter into a civil partnership at the Registrar Office.
-Due to social distancing requirements, the maximum guest in the register office small room is 2, and maximum guests in Evan James Suite/ Civil Chamber 9; but this may be reduced depending on how you wish to enter the ceremony room.
+Due to social distancing requirements, the maximum guest in the register office small room is 10, and maximum guests in Evan James Suite is 28 and the maximum number of guests on the Civil Chamber is 33; but this may be reduced depending on how you wish to enter the ceremony room.
 You will also see additional safety measures in place, which will be explained to you when booking.